Broccoli Sprouts | The What, Why & How

 ∙ Sulforaphane is an isothiocyanate that has been studied for its vast array of health benefits.

 The Science of Sprouts

 Broccoli sprouts provide a much more concentrated dose of glucoraphanin than the mature plant - around 10 to 100 times higher levels of sulforaphane.
-While there are many phytochemicals in broccoli sprouts, the ones with "the greatest interest in the research community" are glucoraphanin, myrosinase, and sulforaphane as sulforaphane is one of the best dietary activators of Nrf2.
+While there are many phytochemicals in broccoli sprouts, the ones with "the greatest interest in the research community" are glucoraphanin, myrosinase, and sulforaphane, as sulforaphane is one of the best dietary activators of Nrf2.
 Glucoraphanin is an indirect antioxidant found mainly in broccoli and acts as the plant's defense system and a precursor to sulforaphane.
 When chewed or blended, glucoraphanin and myrosinase combine to create sulforaphane.
-The chewing or blending of the sprouts is essential in creating sulforaphane as technically speaking, broccoli sprouts have zero sulforaphane before chewing or chopping.
-Once digested, sulforaphane then binds to Keap1 freeing Nrf2, allowing phosphorylation (p) of Nrf2 to enter the cell nucleus.
+The chewing or blending of the sprouts is essential in creating sulforaphane, as technically speaking, broccoli sprouts have zero sulforaphane before chewing or chopping.
+Once digested, sulforaphane binds to Keap1 freeing Nrf2, allowing phosphorylation (p) of Nrf2 to enter the cell nucleus.

 The literature on sulforaphane and broccoli sprouts seems endless, all coming to the same conclusion on the magnificent effects against AGE-related health conditions and detoxification pathways from environmental toxins.

 A study from 2014 demonstrated "that sulforaphane could inhibit DNA synthesis, apoptotic cell death, and inflammatory reactions in AGE-exposed pericytes, partly by suppressing RAGE expression via its antioxidative properties."